 Overlooking the front of campus, Paczesny Hall is Hilbert's 21,000-square-foot academic building housing high-tech smart classrooms, faculty offices and seminar rooms.
-It's also home to the college's Honors Program, Center for Adult & Graduate Studies, Veterans' Center, and Center for Creative Media.
+It is also home to the college's Honors Program, Veterans' Center, and the Center for Creative Media.
 The newly added 78 West Café is located in West Herr Atrium.
 The two-story academic building is named in honor of Sister Edmunette Paczesny, Ph.D., who served as Hilbert's president for 32 years.